 High Speed Design Techniques: Schematic Considerations

-With my apologies to Richard Rodgers and Oscar Hammerstein for borrowing their lyrics, “Let’s start at the very beginning, a very good place to start…” In this case, however, we are going to be looking at high speed PCB design techniques instead of a Hollywood musical, and the beginning happens to be the schematic.
+With my apologies to Richard Rodgers and Oscar Hammerstein for borrowing their lyrics, “Let’s start at the very beginning, a very good place to start…” In this case, however, we are going to be looking at high frequency and high speed PCB design techniques instead of a Hollywood musical, and the beginning happens to be the schematic.

-You may argue that the place to start would be on the board itself.
+You may argue that the place to start would be on the ground plane itself.
 Board materials, layer stackup planning, or even component placement are all aspects of high speed design that need to be considered upfront.
-While all of that is true, there is a lot that should be initially done with the schematic so that it better represents the high speed circuitry before the board goes to layout.
+While all of that is true, there is a lot that should be initially done with the schematic so that it better represents the high speed circuitry (ADC) before the board goes to layout.
 Let’s discuss what these things are.

 Traditional schematic creation

 Typically a printed circuit board begins with a schematic.
 Over the course of time, the methodology has evolved from paper schematics to schematic driven netlist generators, to fully connected schematic and layout applications.
 But in each case the purpose of the schematic was the same, to graphically represent the circuitry that exists on the actual PCB.